jdcloudcom/en/documentation/Big-Data-&-Analytics/Column-oriented-Storage/Getting-Started/Create-Cluster.md

 2. Click [Create] in the cluster management page to enter the creation page.

-3. Enter the node and network Information, click “Buy Now”, and the page will automatically jump to the Column-oriented Storage cluster management page to wait for completion of cluster creation.
+3. Enter the node and network Information, click "Buy Now", and the page will automatically jump to the Column-oriented Storage cluster management page to wait for completion of cluster creation.